Tips & Tricks View All Blogs News & Community

 Where to practice leg yielding

 Leg yielding can be practiced in an arena or while out hacking.
 If the traffic conditions allow while hacking, practice moving your horse from left to right on the road, using the same aids as you would in an arena.
-It can also help keep a horse’s attention on you and it is a great way to keep on top of your horse’s schooling if you do not have regular access to an arena.

 where to learn to leg yield